sero-dev/sero-dev/README.md

 ### What I'm Currently Working On
 I haven't pushed much of my code to GitHub for the past year.
 I've mainly kept my side projects offline but I want to start jumping into the open-source scene.
 So I created a few projects that I wouldn't mind working with other developers on.
+- [ ] [Panda Cave](https://github.com/sero-dev/Panda-Cave) - An Angular web application utilizing the RecipeBook microservice as well as other future services.
 - [ ] [Job Hunt Service](https://github.com/sero-dev/JobHunt) - A .NET microservice for querying and saving the user's job applications in MongoDB.
-- [ ] [Home in Angular](https://github.com/sero-dev/Home-Angular) - An Angular web application utilizing the Job Hunt microservice as well as other future services.
 - [ ] [Portfolio Site](https://github.com/sero-dev/sero-dev.github.io) - The professional portfolio website for myself.
 Still working on the overall design, but I'll finish it...
 One day.

 ### What I Want to Learn/Improve on